bioidiap/bob.devtools/doc/development.rst

    $ conda list

-And you can install new packages using conda:
+And you can install new packages using mamba:

 .. code-block:: sh

-   $ conda install <package>
+   $ mamba install <package>

 .. note::